dhansel/IECDevice/README.md

   errors when trying to communicate with your device.
 If ATN is on an interrupt-capable pin less frequent calls are ok but bus communication will be slower if called less frequently.

-The following functions can be overridden in the derived device class to implement the device functions.
+The following functions can be overloaded in the derived device class to implement the device functions.
 None of these function are *required*.
-For example, if your device only receives data then only the canWrite() and write() functions need to be overridden.
+For example, if your device only receives data then only the canWrite() and write() functions need to be overloaded.

 Most of these functions take an argument named *channel* which is the channel number given in the OPEN command that opened the file on the computer side, i.e. ```OPEN fileNum, deviceNum, channel, name$```